Women's March targets Supreme Court, with abortion on line

 Without Trump as a central figure for women of varied political beliefs to rally against, and with the pandemic still going strong, organizers talk of hundreds of thousands of participants nationally Saturday, not the millions of 2017.

+Teviotdale said this does not lessen the urgency of the moment.
+“This Texas thing — no way can it stand.
+It’s the thin edge of the wedge,” she said.

-Latina comedian and activist Cristela Alonzo hosted Saturday’s rally in Washington, which featured speeches from many advocates and providers of abortion access.
+Latina comedian and activist Cristela Alonzo hosted Saturday’s rally in Washington, which featured speeches from many advocates and providers of abortion.
 Actress Busy Philipps and swimmer Schuyler Bailar were to take part.

 Security in the capital was much lighter than for a political rally a few weeks ago in support of Trump supporters jailed in the Jan.
 6 insurrection.
 No fence was placed around the U.S. Capitol, with the Capitol Police chief saying there was nothing to suggest Saturday’s rally would be violent.